lramsey/product-recommender/README.md

     var history = [ [1,0,0], [1,1,1], [0,1,1] ]

 If the history parameter contains a file directory instead, the matrix contained within that file will be read directly into the Python algorithm.
-This would be perferred for data analysis on larger matrices.
+This would be necessary for data analysis on larger matrices, but could be done for matrices of any size.

     var history = '/some/valid/directory/matrix.txt'